 One of the main reasons people tell you to fake it till you make it is when you want to learn a new skill, increase your success, or in other words, you want to make a change.

-As a person I value authenticity.
+As a person, I value authenticity.
 Authenticity means being true to yourself, you’re in alignment with your values and beliefs.
 Of course, faking it is everything but being true to yourself.

 For years I struggled in my life.
 I had many ups and downs, both emotional and financial.
-I pretended to be achieving far more successful than what was the case.
+I pretended to be achieving far more successful than was the case.
 I did my best to lie about how successful I was.
 The outcome was that I only felt worse about myself.
 Does that mean I disagree with the concept of fake it till you make it?

 Every-body is unique

 Here is what I want you to consider: every-body is unique.
 That means we have different norms and values, which could lead to low self-esteem and self-worth if you don’t stay true to yourself especially after your efforts are not giving you the expected result.